AudreyLL88/MS3__Sante/README.md

     - Cocktail Ingredients (blank)
     - Cocktail Instructions (blank)

+* The date is automatically generated through the Python import datetime and is not to be selected in the form.
 * After clicking on the submit button, the user can see the new recipe page topped with a validation flash message.
 The recipe will then appear in the user's profile.
 * This feature is accessible through the navigation bar and the user's profile.